cycodehq/cycode-cli/README.md

 2. Create the pre-receive hook.
     - Create a new file in the repository's Git hook location under the repository location you found in step 1, and name it `pre-receive`.
-    - Copy the following script to the `pre-recive` file:
+    - Copy the following script to the `pre-receive` file:

         ```sh
         #!/bin/sh